3D Secure

 • redirect

-The URL to redirect to once the 3D-Secure Session has been completed.
+The URL to redirect to once the 3D Secure session has been completed.
 Additional URL parameters will be appended to this URL.
 Deep links are also supported for mobile implementations.

 For example, if you provided 'https://3ds-redirect.testmerchant.com' as the redirect, the user's browser would redirect to 'https://3ds-redirect.testmerchant.com/?status=success&session=tds_abc123'.
 Status can be success, failure, or error